 Help each other

 In her book, Moss Kanter suggests that reducing inequities and ‘status’ differences can do much to create a positive environment.
 Actively encourage more senior, experienced managers to mentor others and make sure that learning and development opportunities are available not just to the chosen few.
-Make sure resources are distributed as evenly as possible so that particular teams or departments don’t feel overlooked – or explain openly why resource-related decisions have been made.
-Create a feeling of unity by encouraging people to share services and embark on joint projects.

 Raise aspirations

 An attitude of ‘anything is possible’ can do much to foster success.
 As a business, don’t be afraid to talk about the big goals or raise the prospect of competing with larger, more established companies.
-Use small wins to show that there is potential for bigger successes in the future.
+Use the small wins to show that there is potential for bigger successes in the future.

-Set stretch goals: Set employees realistic stretch goals and support people in achieving them with appropriate coaching, mentoring or learning and development.
+appropriate coaching, mentoring or learning and development.
 If you involve people in setting their own performance goals, they are much more likely to buy into them and work enthusiastically towards them.

-Reinforce the positive
+Reinforce the positives